Protection Provides Peace of Mind

 05 April 2018

-Not a lot of people are aware that reverse mortgages are arguably the most heavily regulated consumer finance product in Australia.
+Not a lot of people are aware that reverse mortgages are arguably one of the most heavily regulated consumer finance product in Australia.
 These regulations, combined with additional safeguards that Heartland provides, along with thorough processes, are designed to ensure our customers make an informed decision and are well protected.
 The steps we take include:

 Independent Legal Advice